 (Another jewel in the centre)

-Also among the many museums and town palaces on the Ring surrounding Vienna’s old town.
-The hotel occupies a building that dates back to the 1873 World Exhibition.
+Found among the many state buildings and town palaces on the Ring surrounding Vienna’s old town, the hotel occupies premises that date back to the 1873 World Exhibition.

-The original architect (Theophil Hansen) also designed three of the city’s most prestigious historical buildings: the Austrian parliament, the Academy of Fine Arts, and the Musikverein.
+The original architect (Theophil Hansen) also designed three of the city’s most prestigious historical locations: the recently reopened Austrian parliament, the recently refurbished Academy of Fine Arts, and the Musikverein mentioned earlier.

 And here’s an insider secret…the Palais Hansen Kempinski sits practically opposite the address Schottenring 23, which few people realise was designed by the father of modern architecture, Otto Wagner.